 And so, here begins an irregular series of posts wherein I re-watch the series, slowly, episode by episode, and note my thoughts as we go.

 Bottom is a sitcom created by Rik Mayall and Adrian Edmondson, that aired on BBC Two in the early 1990s.
-It marked a return to their writing partnership after quite some time, and was inspired by their preparations for their run of Waiting For Godot – a clear influence that can been seen throughout.
+It marked a return to their writing partnership after quite some time, and sort of coincided with their preparations for their run of Waiting For Godot – a clear influence that can been seen throughout (though it’s probable series one was in the can before this happened).

 I always forget that Smells is the first episode.
 In my mind, I always think that Gas aired first.
 But then I remember being in school the next day and talking to my friend James, raving to him about how great the first show was, and him saying, rather to my surprise that ‘it was a bit rude’.